ldipotetjob/kong/kongapi/README.md

+# Installing Api on Kong

 In this scenario we're going to install a REST api in KONG api management.

-Restful Api in scala language using playframework Documented with Swagger Framework
+Our Restful Api is built in scala language using playframework and documented with Swagger Framework.

-Just needed route file to get an idea about about routes in our app We're gonna create services to access to documentation
+Just needed playframework oute file to get an idea about about routes in our app We're gonna create services to access to documentation.

-Scenario:
+### Scenario:

 * ApiRest in PlayFramework
 * Swagger

-Get the proper installation on bare metal: https://konghq.com/install/
+Get the proper installation on bare metal:</br>
+https://konghq.com/install/

 Running in bare metal:</br>